brunamendesfis/Computational_Physics/Redes_Neurais/Atividade_01/README.md

 The linear term $\frac{x}{4}$, which differentiates the functions from Exercises 2 and 3, is responsible for smoothing the curve, allowing a higher learning rate for this function.

-## Exercise 4: The fourth function
+## Exercise 4:

+The fourth function is

 $$U(\vec{r}) = U(x, y) = \sin(x)\cos(y) + \frac{2(xy)^2}{1000}$$